Design Book

 Vertical nav

-Used for in-page or section navigation — typically in a left sidebar.
+Used for in-page or section navigation in a left sidebar.
 Groups of links are separated by small-caps headings.
 The active item has a solid brand-coloured left border.
-This is the same pattern used by this design book itself.

 Standard vertical nav